-Information □ Information for upcoming action ☑ Action Meeting Date e for Upcoming Action:

-The University proposes to amend Regulation UCF-3.018 Conflict of Interest or Commitment; Outside Activity or Employment to include adding new language that references Section 1012.977, Florida Statutes which concerns persons engaged in the design, conduct or reporting of research for the university.
-Those individuals are required to disclose outside activities and financial interests and receive a determination from the university that the outside activity and financial interest does not affect the integrity of the university.
-Language about the consequences of failing to disclose the outside activity or financial interest has also been added.

-This regulation was posted online September 18, 2020 for public comment.
+☐ Information ☐ Information for upcoming action Meeting Da te for Upcoming Action: Activity or Employment to inc Statutes which concerns perso university.
+Those individuals a receive a determination from t nend Regulation UCF-3.018 Conflict of Interest or Colude adding new language that references Section 1 ons engaged in the design, conduct or reporting of resare required to disclose outside activities and financial the university that the outside activity and financial in Language about the consequences of failing to disclose 012.977, Florida search for the al interests and nterest does not affect This regulation was posted online September 18, 2020 for public comment.
 No comments were received as of the date of submission of these materials.

-Florida Board of Governors Regulation 1.001 provides that "Each Board of Trustees is authorized to promulgate university regulations in accordance with the Regulation Development Procedure adopted by the Board of Governors."

-Approve amendments to UCF Regulation UCF-3.018 Conflict of Interest or Commitment; Outside Activity or Employment.

-Do not amend University Regulation UCF-3.018 and suggest alternative amendments.

-Board of Governors regulation 1.001

-Committee Chair or Chair of the Board has approved adding this item to the agenda
+Regulation 1.001 provides that "Each Board of Truste ions in accordance with the Regulation Development Recommended Action: Approve amendments to UCF Activity or Employment.
+Regulation UCF-3.018 Conflict of Interest or Comm mitment; Outside Alternatives to Decision: Do not amend University Reg gulation UCF-3.018 and suggest alternative amendment ents.
+Fiscal Impact and Source of N/A Funding: Authority for Board of Trust Board of Governors regulation Contract Reviewed/Approved by General Counsel ☐ N/A ☒ Committee Chair or Chair of the Board has approved adding this item to the agenda ⊠